Taking a road trip around the USA, or anywhere, will be one of the most epic and memorable trips you’ll take—no doubt.

 Breakfast is 1-2 of the following items:

-- Boiled eggs (we preboiled all of them at once and kept them in the fridge)
+- Boiled eggs (boil all of them at once and keep them in the fridge)

-- Bread /bagels (untoasted because ain’t nobody got time for that…nor a toaster)
+- Bread /bagels (usually untoasted because ain’t nobody got time for that…nor a toaster)

 - Oatmeal with fruit and granola

-Lunch was always a sandwich and or a snack such as:
+Lunch is usually a sandwich and or a snack such as:

 Dinner is one of the following:

-- Lentils and rice (found these amazing, tasty, and easy to make packets to make lentils and rice, literally takes 2 minutes and it’s healthy)
+- Lentils and rice (I found these amazing, tasty, and easy to make packets to make lentils and rice, it literally takes 2 minutes, and it’s healthy)

 - Pasta and sauce